Jesse Ryder: Return to international cricket

-Record breaking

-In 2013 success, he was re-called to the Blackcaps side for the one day series against the West Indies on 19 December.
+In 2013, he was re-called to the New Zealand side for the one day series against the West Indies on 19 December.
 During his first match at Eden Park Ryder scored a duck off 7 deliveries and did not bowl.
 With the second match at McLean Park, Napier being abandoned due to weather he went into the third match at Queenstown still having not scored a run.
 He responded in style hitting a century off 46 deliveries in a rain shortened 21 over match and along with Corey Anderson (who hit a world record 100 of 36 deliveries) put on over 200 runs for the 4th wicket in a final score of 283.
 Ryder enjoyed further success as the Blackcaps won the ODI series 4-1 and the T20 series 2–0.

-After the final one day international against the West Indies in Hamilton on 8 January when the Blackcaps lost the final game by an embarrassing 203 runs, Ryder was witnessed by a hotel guest looking the 'worse for wear' when returning to the hotel late at night after a drink with comedian Ben Hurley.
-How drunk he was at the time has been disputed and no action was taken at the time by New Zealand Cricket.

-No more indiscretions were reported and Ryder was duly selected for the Blackcaps side to play India for the five match one day international series beginning 19 January 2014.
+Ryder was selected for the Blackcaps side to play India for the five match one day international series beginning 19 January 2014.
 Ryder was unable to score past 20 in five innings.

+Doping ban

+In August 2013, Ryder received a six-month ban for an anti-doping rule violation after testing positive for two prohibited stimulants (PBA and DEBEA).